Change in Priorities for California Voters - California Political Review

 The new Public Policy Institute of California poll shows a continuing trend in voters moving their top priority in state spending from K-12 education to health and human services.
 The homelessness issue is undoubtedly fueling that movement.

-Looking at the current PPIC poll issued yesterday, there is little space between voters’ choosing the top two concerns for California government spending.
+Looking at the current PPIC poll issued yesterday, there is little space between voters? choosing the top two concerns for California government spending.
 PPIC asked likely voters which area of state government spending should be the top priority.
 Likely voters chose health and human services at 40%; K-12 public education 38%; higher education 12% and prisons and corrections 7%.
 All Adults polled broke dead even on health and human services and K-12 public education at 39% apiece.

 The PPIC release accompanying the poll noted that Californians were slightly more likely to name K-12 public education as the top priority for state spending last January.
 So there seems to be only a slight difference between the two areas.